minprog/app-studio/40 Problem Sets/30 Watch List/10 Assignment.md

 ## Peer Assessment

 In additional to the above, your work will also be reviewed by a fellow student.
-To do this, pair up with one other student, and provide each other with tips to enhance the design and style of your code.
-Add the results in a file called **REVIEW.md** in your code repository.
+Instructions for the review will be made available next week.

 Design
 : To what extent is your code written well (i.e., clearly, efficiently, elegantly, and/or logically)?